Join the LadVen OS testing programRequest a demo

 Assign Participants

 In LadVen OS, participants define who formulates the result, who is responsible for delivery, who helps, and who only follows the progress.
 Add people by role, not "just in case": extra participants blur responsibility and create unnecessary notifications.
+When a task is assigned to a department, the card shows an assignment decision band: the selected person can accept or decline with a reason, and a decline leads to reassignment, manual selection, or an exhausted queue.
+These pending/accepted/declined states describe the incoming handoff and do not replace task roles.

 Main Rule